 ALCAR is also water soluble, so it can help with glucose metabolism at the same time(although to a lesser extent).

 Talk about being, ‘Johnny-on-the-Spot’!

-Long story short, ALCAR has been a best kept secret among dieters and gym rats alike for a long time.
+Long story short, ALCAR has been a best kept secret among dieters and health nuts alike for a long time.